Voluntary evacuations over at Botetourt Co. mobile home park

-BOTETOURT COUNTY, Va.
-(WDBJ7) - Crews in Botetourt County were busy Wednesday responding to flash floods throughout the region.
+Crews in Botetourt County were busy Wednesday responding to flash floods throughout the region.

 Families at a mobile home park in the Blue Ridge area were encouraged to evacuate after water levels started to rise.